microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-1-upload-contextual-data.md

 # Digital twin (preview) in Real-Time Intelligence lab part 1: Upload contextual data

-In this part of the tutorial, you set up the sample data lakehouse and upload the static sample data: a CSV file of bus stop data that provides contextual information about stop locations.
+In this part of the lab, you set up the sample data lakehouse and upload the static sample data: a CSV file of bus stop data that provides contextual information about stop locations.

 ## Create a lakehouse

-1. Browse to the workspace in which you want to create your tutorial resources.
+1. Browse to the workspace in which you want to create your lab resources.
 You must create all resources in the same workspace.
 2. Select **+ New item**.
 3. In the **Filter by item type** search box, enter Lakehouse.
 4. Select the lakehouse item.